syedsadman16/FlaskBlog/README.md

   db.session.commit()
   return redirect(url_for('index'))
   ```
-- Add fields to database and redirect to go to some page

-- Can also use this jsut to check what was entered
+- To check data that was entered, can do the following:
 ```Python
     return "'<h1>Title: {} Name: {} </h1>'".format(title, name)
 ```